What are the most important things to know about ibalizumab-uiyk?

 - If you have any medical conditions.

 - If you are pregnant or plan to become pregnant.
-Talk to your health care provider about the risks and benefits of taking ibalizumab-uiyk during pregnancy.
-For more information on the use of ibalizumab-uiyk during pregnancy, please refer to the Recommendations for the Use of Antiretroviral Drugs in Pregnant Women with HIV Infection and Interventions to Reduce Perinatal HIV Transmission in the United States.
+Talk to your health care provider about the risks and benefits of using ibalizumab-uiyk during pregnancy.
+For more information on the use of ibalizumab-uiyk during pregnancy, please refer to the Recommendations for the Use of Antiretroviral Drugs During Pregnancy and Interventions to Reduce Perinatal HIV Transmission in the United States.